What Is Computing?

 GCE Computer Science

-In Sixth Form we currently use AQA examination board syllabus for this course.
+In Sixth Form we currently use the AQA examination board syllabus for this course.
 This course will prepare pupils to study Software Engineering or other Computer related disciplines at any University, and for engineering and mathematics degrees.

 Further information about the syllabus used can be found on the AQA website.